-Four Broward County Educators Lose Battle With COVID-19 In Less Than 24 Hours
+Update: Three Broward County Educators Lose Battle With COVID-19 In Less Than 24 Hours

 Fusco is relieved the board chose its own move when it comes to masks.

-“We got a little bit of relief, keeping mask protocols, hand sanitizer, extra sanitizing,” she added.MORE NEWS: New Research Highlights How Postpartum Depression Impacts Mothers & Fathers
+“We got a little bit of relief, keeping mask protocols, hand sanitizer, extra sanitizing,” she added.MORE NEWS: A New Approach On Finances: Debit Cards For Kids

-Fusco said three of the teachers who died were unvaccinated.
-It is not clear if the fourth teacher had been vaccinated.
+Fusco said those who died were unvaccinated.

-Note: UPDATE: Broward Teachers Union President Anna Fusco clarified on Friday August 13, it was three, not four, Broward County School employees who passed away during a 24-hour period.
-Two teachers and a teachers assistant.